 “Outrageously expensive.
 And I don’t want you to give me the cash value.
 I want you to buy the condo.
 In your own name.
 Then I want you to sign it over to me.”
 McPherson stepped through the light to stand across from Haddo’s desk.
 “No shell companies, no financial chicanery.
 A straight transfer from you to me, in black and white.”

 “I see,” Haddo replied and he did.
 The transfer would be both payment and insurance policy.
-He eyed this violet-eyed imp, mapping out the contingencies and blackmail that she was planning by placing these conditions.
+He eyed this violet-eyed imp, mapping out the contingencies and blackmail that it was planning by placing these conditions.
 “And if I agree?”

-Haddo stood up straight and smoothed his ties and jacket that had become disheveled in his mad hobble over to the case.
+Haddo stood up straight and smoothed his tie and jacket that had become disheveled in his mad hobble over to the case.
 “Something I lent to an associate.
 Nothing you need to concern yourself over.”

 “Yes.”
 Haddo gathered his dignity and began to move back to his desk.
 “I believe this concludes our business.
 You may go.”